crypto101/book/building-blocks.rst

 algorithm, based on the discrete logarithm problem.
 It is intended to provide some mathematical background, and requires modular arithmetic to understand.
-If you are unfamiliar with modular arithmetic, you can either skip this chapter, or first read the :ref:`mathematical background appendix <Modular arithmetic>`.
+If you are unfamiliar with modular arithmetic, you can either skip this chapter, or first read the :ref:`mathematical background appendix
+<modular-arithmetic>`.

 Discrete log Diffie-Hellman is based on the idea that computing :math:`y` in the following equation is easy (at least for a computer):